-In this ankle tattoo the artist takes a realistic approach to create the different layers of feathers, using black and gray ink to create the subtle variations in the feathers, completed with an excellent use of white ink for the highlights.
+In this ankle , the artist takes a realistic approach to create the different layers of angel feathers, using black and gray ink to create subtle variations in the feathers and white ink for the highlights.

-Here, using precise lines and an expert application of black and gray shading the artist creates a wing that looks like it belongs to an archangel, perfectly evoking images of the wings of Hermes, messenger of the Gods.
+Here, using precise lines and an expert application of black and gray , the artist creates a that looks like it belongs to an archangel, perfectly evoking images of the wings of Greek god Hermes, the messenger of the gods.

-This tattoo uses stipple shading and a variation in dot density to create this ankle wing that is reminiscent of hand etched lithographs.
+This uses stipple and a variation in dot density to create this that is reminiscent of hand-etched lithographs.

-There are dozens of different designs that can be utilized in ankle tattoos, although one trend that is growing in popularity uses wings as the focal point of these interesting pieces.
-Images of winged ankles are a reference to the Greek god Hermes.
+There are dozens of different designs that can be utilized in ankle tattoos, although one trend that is growing in popularity uses wings as the focal point.
+Images of winged ankles are a reference to Hermes.

-In the ancient Greek tradition, Hermes was the fastest of all the gods thanks to his winged sandals, and as such was the messenger of the gods.
-Hermes was also the only god permitted to visit all three realms—Heaven, Earth and the Underworld—and his penchant for stealing earned him the patronage of thieves and cheaters.
+In ancient Greek mythology, Hermes was the fastest of all the gods, thanks to his winged sandals, and as such was designated as the messenger of the gods.
+Hermes was also the only god permitted to visit all three realms — Heaven, Earth, and the Underworld — and his penchant for stealing earned him the patronage of thieves and cheaters.

-Whether the wearer uses ankle wing tattoos as a legitimate ode to this Greek god or as a broader dedication to the tenants of light-footedness and speed is of no consequence: these are great ankle tattoos for both men and women.
+Whether the wearer uses ankle wing tattoos as an ode to this Greek god or as a broader dedication to the tenants of light-footedness and speed is of no consequence; these are great ankle tattoos for both men and women.

-The unmistakable silhouette of a coconut palm is perfectly recreated in this simple, black ankle tattoo that represents the wearer’s love of all things beach.
+The unmistakable silhouette of a coconut palm is perfectly recreated in this simple, black that represents the wearer’s love of all things beach.

-This is a lovely tattoo that uses black and gray ink to create a moonlit beach scene that brings to mind swaying coconut palms and gently lapping waves, all framed by a bold black outline that ties everything together.
+This is that uses black and gray ink to create a moonlit beach scene, which brings to mind swaying coconut palms and gently lapping waves, all framed by a bold black outline that ties everything together.

-In this piece the artist uses a limited design scheme and color palette with a simplified composition to create a palm tree tattoo that is reminiscent of new-wave sticker art.
+In this piece, the uses a limited design scheme and palette with a simplified composition to create a that is reminiscent of new-wave sticker art.

-Here is another tattoo that uses stipple shading, this time with a more cartoon-like approach that applies a variation in the density of the dots to create depth while a circular outline frames the piece and improves overall composition.
+Here is another that uses stipple , this time with a more cartoon-like approach that applies a variation in the density of the dots to create depth while a circular outline frames the piece and improves overall composition.

 People have been tattooing palm trees on their bodies since the earliest days of Western tattoos.
 Sailors would often get island scenes complete with palm trees to carry a bit of land wherever they went, and these interesting trees are still popular elements today.
 These trees bring to mind tropical islands, tiki drinks and lazy days spent swinging in a hammock; however, palm trees hold significance other than just symbols of a beach bum’s way of life.

-Starting in the ancient Middle East, palms came to represent victory, triumph and peace, and this deeper significance spread throughout the Greek world.
-Victorious athletes and warriors alike were presented with palm fronds as a symbol of their success; this tradition carried into Rome whose god of victory—name Victorious—was often represented by a palm frond.
+Starting in the ancient Middle East, palms came to represent victory, triumph, and peace, and this deeper significance spread throughout the Greek world.
+Victorious athletes and warriors alike were presented with palm fronds as a symbol of their success; this tradition carried into Rome, whose god of victory, Victorious, was often represented by a palm frond.

 Whatever the significance that these trees hold for the wearer, the distinct look and interesting meaning they represent make them excellent subjects for unique ankle tattoos.